krahets/hello-algo/en/docs/chapter_heap/heap.md

 It should be noted that many programming languages provide a <u>priority queue</u>, which is an abstract data structure defined as a queue with priority sorting.

 In practice, **heaps are often used to implement priority queues.
-A max heap corresponds to a priority queue where elements are dequeued in descending order.**.
+A max heap corresponds to a priority queue where elements are dequeued in descending order**.
 From a usage perspective, we can consider "priority queue" and "heap" as equivalent data structures.
-Therefore, this book does not make a special distinction between the two, uniformly referring to them as "heap".
+Therefore, this book does not make a special distinction between the two, uniformly referring to them as "heap."

 Common operations on heaps are shown in the table below, and the method names may vary based on the programming language.